k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/02_jobs_flow_and_status.md

 **Waiting**

 In this stage the job is waiting to be executed by the Fabric node to which it will be allocated.
 Note that in previous stages if the Job is redeployed has already been registered by Fabric whereby the row already exists in the Jobs table, it will now be overridden.
 This means that if a recurring Job is redeployed after it has been run one or more times, the schedule for the next run will not be affected or reset.

 **In Process**

 The actual stage when the execution happens.

 **Processed**

 Indicates that a Job has been executed successfully.

 **Stopping**

 Indicates that either a user or a system action has triggered a **stopjob** command and that the job is being terminated.

 **Terminated**

 Describes the end of the Stopping process.
 The jJob in process is no longer being executed or has been requested to stop.

 **Failed**

 The Job failed to run and that the process did not run.

 **Restart**

 A Job has been actively restarted.

-The image below illustrates the different stages of a job's lifecycle and the different types of actions that can get a specific job to transit from one particular state to another:
+The  following image illustrates the different stages of a Job's lifecycle and the different types of actions that can get a specific Job to transit from one specific state to another:
-The blue arrows show the natural path of a job during it's life cycle in Automatic Execution mode.
-The other dotted or plain arrows show the transition between stages in manual execution mode, when applying one of the following commands:
+The blue arrows show the natural path of a Job during its lifecycle in Automatic Execution mode.
+The other dotted or plain arrows show the transition between stages in Manual Execution mode, when applying one of the following commands:
-***startjob***
-***stopjob***
-***restartjob***
-***resumejob***
+-  **startjob**
+-  **stopjob***
+-  **restartjob**
+-  **resumejob**

 <img src="/articles/20_jobs_and_batch_services/images/01_jobs_and_batch_services_status_flow.PNG">